 Abstract

-To find opportunities to improve efficiency, farms are often compared on the basis of standard typologies (ie. categorisations).
-For example the EU "specialist-cereals-oilseeds-pulses" or in Britain "general-cropping".
+To find opportunities to improve efficiency, farms are often compared on the basis of standard typologies (i.e. categorisations).
+For example the EU "specialist-cereals-oilseeds-pulses" farm type, known in Britain as "general-cropping" farms.
 These categories, being aggregates, contain significant numbers of atypical enterprises.
-For example, there are 30 cattle and 69 sheep, on the average "general-cropping" farm in England.
-This means that comparators are often averages across farms with widely divergent scales of different enterprises (characteristics) that are not relevant for the comparison.
-Also, farmers may not necessarily even know their own farm "type".
-So, a novel method is proposed that matches a specific farm against all farms in a comparator group (the survey sample), and then selects the nearest neighbours.
+For example, in ? there were 30 cattle and 69 sheep on the average "general-cropping" farm in England.
+This means that comparators are often averages across farms with widely divergent scales of different enterprises (and hence farm characteristics) that are not relevant for the comparison.
+Furthermore, farmers may not necessarily even know their own farm "type".
+We therefore present a novel method that matches a specific farm against all farms in a comparator group (the survey sample), and then selects the nearest neighbours.
 This is undertaken in 34 dimensions for English farms.
 These include, in the matching procedure, almost all the enterprises characteristic of English farms, as well as tenure and geographic proximity.
-Means and other statistics are then calculated specifically for that small "peer set".
-This generates a uniquely defined comparator for each individual farm, and gives a much better idea of the key-performance-indicators, from a more relevant peer set.
-This methodology has potential to be applied across the full range of farm types and contexts.
+Means and other statistics are calculated specifically for that small "peer set".
+This generates a uniquely defined comparator for each individual farm and gives a much better idea of key-performance-indicators.
+This methodology has potential to be applied across the full range of farm types and across a wider range of contexts.

 Keywords Benchmarking, Survey & administrative datasets, Farm typologies, Peers, Performance